rooklift/nibbler/README.md

 An option to enable the UCI `searchmoves` feature is available in the Analysis menu.
 Once enabled, one or more moves can be specified as moves to focus on; Leela will ignore other moves.

-As of v0.6.8, moves in the PVs (on the right of the screen) can be right-clicked to show the resulting position without disturbing Leela's current search.
-Press escape to return to the real board.
+Leela forgets much of the evaluation if the position changes.
+To mitigate this, an option in the Analysis menu allows you to hover over a a move (at any depth) in any PV, upon which the resulting board will be displayed.

 If you like a different piece set, you can create a folder of `.png` or `.svg` files with the right names and point the `override_piece_directory` config option to it.